nervjack2/Speech2Unit/README.md

 # Speech to Interleaving Unit
 Transform audio into interleaving sequnce.
-We use COOLWhisper for ASR transcription, CausalHuBERT+Kmeans for speech units.
+We use Whisper for ASR transcription, CausalHuBERT+Kmeans for speech units.

 See audio_dir/ for examples of interleaving results.
 ## Install (Important)